 Mummy looked at Makoto sulking but didn't say anything.
-She untied the two carp from the pole and hung them up with Koisuke on an empty hanger.
+She untied the two carp from the pole and hung them up with Koisuke on an empty coat hanger.
 Koisuke felt a bit undignified being upside down.
 He missed his own pole.
-The mother disappeared into the next room.
-Koisuke heard her talking on the phone for a while through the wall.
+Mummy disappeared into the next room.
+Koisuke heard her talking on the phone for a while.
 Makoto picked up his tablet and started watching a cartoon.
 After a while, the doorbell rang.

-Mummy peeped into the room and said, "That must be your Auntie" as she went to open the door.
+"That must be your Auntie," Mummy said as she went to open the door.

 Two women came in with a huge basket.
-All three grown-ups looked very happy to see each other and Makoto's mummy was delighted to see what was inside the basket.
+All three grown-ups looked very happy to see each other and Makoto's mummy was delighted to see what was inside it.
 Koisuke wondered if it was a big present.
 Then he heard a noise coming from the basket.
 It sounded like a strange animal with a breathing problem.
 Koisuke felt a bit worried.
 Makoto, who had been ignoring them, looked up.
 Makoto's mummy said to him, "They brought their new baby!
 It's his first outing!"